Where to Report Tax Fraud Scam In North Carolina

 Nobody likes paying their taxes, but our community in North Carolina is built on the idea that we all contribute our fair share.
 If you find evidence that someone is cheating the system, sometimes it can be tough to find where to report tax fraud scams in NC.
 Dealing with tax agencies is never easy, but sometimes doing your civic duty and reporting tax fraud in North Carolina can seem far too complicated.

 If you know of someone involved in a tax fraud scam, reporting is anonymous, and you may even be eligible for a reward.
-Below, we'll discuss some simple and effective ways to report NC tax fraud without investing tons of time and effort.
+Below, we'll discuss some simple and effective ways to without investing tons of time and effort.

 What Exactly is Tax Fraud and What are Common Tax Fraud Scams?